htw-imi-showtime/showtime-website/content/ws21/bachelor/B3-Bachelor-project/future.md

 +++

 {{<section title="So, what's next?">}}
-Allmende has a huge potentional for the futher grow.
+Allmende has a huge potentional for the further grow.
 As the following step we see a development and writing a Rules of Conduct in order to moderate user-generated content.
 Moreover, Allmende is now accessible in a Webbrowser, the next step would be to make it available for mobile through the channels like Apple Store.

 {{</section>}}

 {{<section title="Additional Features">}}
-####  and additional Features

 Like every development team working with a deadline we had to cut out some features that were planned at the beginning but had to be postponed.
 For the future we are motivated to add a chat function for users to exchange information in oneon-